airthingy/tensorflow-class-logistic-regression/README.md

 You should get near 100% accuracy.

 # Workshop - Titanic Survivability Prediction (Optional)
 This is a binary logistic regression problem.
 The model will be same as what we have already developed for rain prediction.
-Code will be practically same as for the weather problem, except of course we will load real life data from file.
+Code for training and prediction will be practically same as for the weather problem, except of course we will load real life data from file.
 This is why the workshop is optional.
 There is, however, one key difference.
 Several features, such as class of travel and gender, are categorical in nature.
 In this lab we will learn to create dummy (or indicator) features for them.

 ## Instructor Demo
 Instructor should use Jupyter notebook to demo how ``pd.get_dummies()`` works.